 A long time ago, I spent a year studying in Canada and I remember feeling quite indignant when local relatives were not available at short notice.
 They were OLD, for goodness sake.
 What could they possibly be doing that meant I could not visit when it suited me?
 I suspected they were just being awkward, but the younger son announced he was coming home for a few days this month and I had to tell him, I’ll be in Florida.
 Wayhay! – How the tables turn.

 I’m not even a first time empty nester, as both sons lived away from home while they were studying.
-Son number one left to go to University the year I also decided to leave the family home and live only with younger son in an apartment for which I shall always have fond memories….we fought like cat and dog.
+Son number one left to go to University the year I also decided to leave the family home and live only with my younger son in an apartment for which I shall always have fond memories….we fought like cats and dogs.

 Thankfully, we all somehow managed to remain friends.
 Both boys came home for extended holidays and when younger son found himself unemployed five years later as a graduate, he came home to live full-time.
 Son number one had moved home earlier, complete with live-in girlfriend, for a month.
 Son number two returned for 3 months and stayed 15.